ssbostan/jenkins-stack-kubernetes/README.md

 Stargaze ![GitHub Repo stars](https://img.shields.io/github/stars/ssbostan/jenkins-stack-kubernetes?style=social) if you find it useful.

-**Attention**: This repository is a part of the "DevOps with Saeid" class.

 Scripts and manifests to deploy Jenkins containers CI/CD stack on Kubernetes.

 The [Docker-compose](https://github.com/ssbostan/jenkins-stack-docker) version is also available.